enqueuer-land/enqueuer/docs/README.md

 In order to accomplish more than just hitting enqueuer's repo or doing a quick self http hit, there are a few things that you'll probably need to know.
 Don't worry, it's not too much and, as mentioned earlier, there is a lot of examples [here](https://github.com/enqueuer-land/enqueuer/blob/master/examples/), just in case.
-There are only three important component concepts: [requisitions](#requisition), [publishers](#publisher) and [subscriptions](#subscription).
+There are only three important component concepts: [tasks](#task), [actuators](#actuator) and [sensors](#sensor).
 They work along with each other and are responsible for the full behavior of enqueuer.

-#### requisition
+#### task

 Test scenario description.
 It tells what, when, and how test your applications and services.
-Picture it as if it was a collection of [publishers](#publisher), [subscriptions](#subscription) and other [requisitions](#requisition).
+Picture it as if it was a collection of [actuators](#actuator), [sensors](#sensor) and other [tasks](#task).
 It helps because this is exactly what it is.
 As the others components, it has some attributes.
 All of them are optionals.
 And it supports multi-level test scenarios out of the box.
 Yeap, go as recursive as you want.
-Every test file is a requisition.
+Every test file is a task.
 You don't know some of these attributes values yet?
 Don't worry, just put a variable there and let enqueuer replace it with the value you set later.
-[Variable replacements](#variables) are available through the entire requisition.
+[Variable replacements](#variables) are available through the entire task.

-##### requisition attributes
+##### task attributes

-These are the requisition attributes:
+These are the task attributes:

 **name**
-Describes what the requisition is suppose to do.
+Describes what the task is suppose to do.
-Defaults to requisition index.
+Defaults to task index.

-    name: requisition action
+    name: task action

 **timeout**
 Defaults to 5000.
-Sets in milliseconds how long the requisition waits to expire.
+Sets in milliseconds how long the task waits to expire.
 Set to zero or less than zero to run it endlessly.

     timeout: 3000

 **delay**
 Defaults to 0.
 Sets in milliseconds how long the test waits before starting.
-Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/requisition-delay-iterations.yml) to get the full idea.
+Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/task-delay-iterations.yml) to get the full idea.

     delay: 0

 **iterations**
 Defaults to 1.
 Sets how many times this test will be executed.
-Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/requisition-delay-iterations.yml) and [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/recursion.yml) to get the full idea.
+Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/task-delay-iterations.yml) and [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/recursion.yml) to get the full idea.

     iterations: 3